gabrielmccallin/shiva/README.md

 // keep your styles in a class view.style(styles.DifferentStyle);

-// or use a literal
+// or use an object literal
 view.style({
     backgroundColor: "#dddddd",
     position: "absolute",